 Hum/En 6.
 American Literature and Culture.
 9 units (3-0-6); offered by announcement.
 Studies of American aesthetics, genres, and ideas from the birth of the nation to the present.
 Students will be introduced to the techniques of formal analysis.
 We will consider what constitutes evidence in relation to texts and how to develop a persuasive interpretation.
 Topics may include Nature's Nation, slavery and its aftermath, individualism and the marketplace, the "New Woman," and the relation between word and image.
-Instructors: Hunter, Weinstein, Jurca.
+Instructors: Hunter, Weinstein, Jurca, Spires tradition and existing social forms, and to what extent have we inherited a world remade by modernism?
+While the course will focus on British and Continental literature, writers from other parts of the world whose work closely engages the European tradition may also be considered.
+Authors may include Flaubert, James, Conrad, Joyce, Woolf, Kafka, Borges, Yeats, and Eliot.
+Instructor: Gilmartin, Gilmore.

 Hum/En 7.
 Modern European Literature.
-9 units (3-0-6); offered by amouncement.
+9 units (3-0-6); offered by announcement.
 An introduction to literary analysis through a sustained exploration of the rise and aftermath of modernism.
-What was the modernist revolt of the early 20th century, how did it challenge literary tradition and existing social forms, and to what extent have we inherited a world remade by modernism?
-While the course will focus on British and Continental literature, writers from other parts of the world whose work closely engages the European tradition may also be considered.
-Authors may include Flaubert, James, Conrad, Joyce, Woolf, Kafka, Borges, Yeats, and Eliot.
-Instructor: Gilmartin.
+What was the modernist revolt of the early 20th century, how did it challenge literary

 Hum/Pl 8.
 Right and Wrong.
 9 units (3-0-6); offered by announcement.
 This course addresses questions such as: Where do our moral ideas come from?
 What justifies them?
 How should they guide our conduct, as individuals and as a society?
 What kind of person should one aspire to be?
 Topics the course may deal with include meta-ethical issues (e.g., What makes an action right or wrong?
 When is one morally responsible for one's actions?
 How should society be organized?) and normative questions (e.g., Is eating meat morally acceptable?
 What should we tolerate and why?
 What are society's obligations toward the poor?).
 In addition, the psychological and neural substrates of moral judgment and decision making may be explored.
-The course draws on a variety of sources, including selections from the great works of moral and political philosophy (e.g., Aristotle's Nichomachean Ethics, Hobbes's Leviathan, Kant's Groundings for a Metaphysics of Morals, and Rawls's A Theory of

-Justice), contemporary discussions of particular moral issues, and the science of moral thought.
+The course draws on a variety of sources, including selections from the great works of moral and political philosophy (e.g., Aristotle's Nichomachean Ethics, Hobbes's Leviathan, Kant's Groundings for a Metaphysics of Morals, and Rawls's A Theory of fustice), contemporary discussions of particular moral issues, and the science of moral thought.
 Instructors: Cowie, Quartz.

 Hum/Pl 9.
 Knowledge and Reality.
 9 units (3-0-6); offered by announcement.
 The theme of this course is the scope and limitations of rational belief and knowledge.
 Students will examine the nature of reality, the nature of the self, the nature of knowledge, and how we learn about the natural world.
 Students will be introduced to these issues through selections from some of the world's greatest philosophical works, including Descartes's Meditations, Pascal's Pensées, Hume's Enquiry Concerning Human Understanding, Berkeley's Principles of Human Knowledge, and Kant's Prolegomena to any Future Metaphysics.
 A variety of more contemporary readings will also be assigned.
-Instructors: Hitchcock, Eberhardt.
+Instructors: Manning, Hitchcock, Eberhardt.